 The Leslie D Gale Award was instituted in 1994, as a tribute to the late Mr Gale, who was the last Chairman of Dursley Parish Council and the first Mayor of Dursley, and who served the community in so many ways.
 The Leslie D Gale Award not only recognises longevity of service to the community but also impact.
 Dursley Town Council is very aware that young people also contribute to the community, and that their work should be recognised.
 Nominations do not have to be for individuals; in past years groups have also been successfully nominated.

-The Nominations for the 2017 awards to be announced at the town's Annual Assembly on the 23rd May 2017 is now OPEN.
+The Nominations for the 2017 awards are now closed.
+The 2017 award winners will be announced at the Annual Assembly on the 23rd May 2017.

 Anne Anderson receiving her 2016 Leslie D Gale from Mayor Grecian